State Custody related deaths

 2014-0122 12 Mar 2014 Teesside

-North Tees and Hartlepool NHS Trust Tees, Esk and Wear Valleys NHS Foundati… National Offender Management Service
+National Offender Management Service North Tees and Hartlepool NHS Trust Tees, Esk and Wear Valleys NHS Foundati…

-Concerns summary Inadequate communication and documentation of mental health risks, failure to administer prescribed medication, and insufficient patient observation within the prison healthcare unit were identified.
+Concerns summary (AI summary) Inadequate communication and documentation of mental health risks, failure to administer prescribed medication, and insufficient patient observation within the prison healthcare unit were identified.
 Training gaps for staff in risk assessment and ACCT procedures also contributed to concerns.

 Christopher Shapley